 Waitrose to scrap best before dates on hundreds of products

-From September, the grocery giant will instead encourage consumers to use their own judgment about when food has gone off.
+The grocery giant will encourage consumers to use their own judgment about when food has gone off

 Waitrose will remove “best before” dates on nearly 500 fresh food products in efforts to reduce food waste.